 As helpful as prescription medications like oxycodone, hydrocodone, and suboxone are in relieving patients’ chronic or post-surgical pain, they also can be highly addictive.
 People who once were not prone to substance abuse may find that they cannot wean themselves from these medications.

-Because drug addiction treatment methods like entering a rehab or attempting to go cold turkey can set up some addicts for eventual relapse, they may experience better success by undergoing an alternative drug abuse treatment.
-When they want to avoid the discomforts of withdrawals and the risk of relapsing, they may be viable candidates for a drug addiction treatment called rapid opiate detox.
+- When patients want to avoid the discomforts of withdrawals and the risk of relapsing, they may be viable candidates for a drug addiction treatment called rapid opiate detox

 Rapid Opiate Detox: An Overview